tpolecat/tut/src/main/tut/Functor.md

 # Functor

+Executive summary:

+ - A **Functor** is something you can map over.
+ - Mapping with the `identity` function has no effect.
-TL;DR a **Functor** is something you can map over.
-Familiar examples include `List` and `Option`; less familiar examples include functions, where you can map over the result type.
+ - Familiar examples include `List` and `Option`.
+ - Less familiar examples include functions, where you can map over the result type.

 ## Definition